REASONS TO BE VEGAN

 A growing trend

-Around 10% of the populations of Israel, Sweden, Italy, Germany, Taiwan, the US, and up to 40% of people in India eat plant based diets.
+The UK is now the most popular country to be a vegan in.
+Around 10% of the populations of Israel, Sweden, Italy, Germany, the US, and up to 19% of people in India eat plant based diets.
 Nobel Prize winning economist Alvin Roth has even suggested we all might be vegan in 100 years.

 Farmed animals are contained in a life which was not of their choosing, and then die young.
 Female cows only make milk when they have recently had babies.
 However, since humans want the milk it is not profitable to keep the calves.
 As such, 100,000 male calves are shot by the dairy industry annually.
 Similarly, 30 million surplus male chicks are gassed or shredded.
 The conditions on farms are such that 12% of pigs die before they can be slaughtered.
 Law breaking is common in slaughterhouses.

 Slaughterhouses are difficult places to work, with low (and decreasing) wages.
 The rate of non-fatal injury in the meat industry is two times higher than in all other manufacturing.
 Workers also experience high rates of: fatality, repetitive strain disorder, problems relating to fume inhalation, illnesses from contract with ill animals, somatization, anxiety, anger, hostility and psychoticism.
 Imagine the life of the poor person who kills your food.